-Hello and welcome.
-I’m Sue Runciman, and as Headteacher, I believe that working in close partnership with parents is fundamental in ensuring that each child achieves his/her full potential.
+Hello, and welcome to our school web-site.
+At Shinfield St Mary's CE Junior School, we believe that working in close partnership with parents is fundamental in ensuring that each child achieves his or her full potential.
 When children know that their school and their families share the same values, they are much more likely to make good progress and thrive.

 At Shinfield St. Mary’s we actively develop a love of learning.
 We immerse our children in meaningful experiences as often as we can, encompassing academic, moral, social, physical and spiritual development.